Spa gifts for him that aren’t just a massage

-According to the Office of National Statistics, 26th September has consistently been the most common day to be born over the last two decades.
-It is also generally the most common birthday month in England with eight of the top 10 dates of birth falling towards the end of the month and the other two at the start of October.
+According to the Office of National Statistics, 26th September is the day when there are consistently the most birthdays for more than 20 years.
+Meanwhile, September as a whole is the most common birthday month in England, holding eight of the top 10 dates of birth, with the other two at the start of October.

-With that in mind, we have birthdays on the brain in September and with them comes an affinity for the crystals that are our birth stones, which often play a role in spa experiences, not least because of their association with the different chakras and energy healing.
+With birthdays on the brain comes an affinity for the crystals that are our birth stones, which often play a role in spa experiences, not least because of their association with the different chakras and energy healing.
+They are values that we live by as a team and as an industry, so to get you in the celebratory self-care mood, here's a little insight into September birthstones, chakras and spa inspiration.

-Unsurprisingly, we're very into chakras at Spabreaks.com.
-There are seven of them, considered energy centres of the body.
+There are seven chakras, considered energy centres of the body.
 In holistic wellbeing each one corresponds to different areas of wellness, especially in Ayurvedic terms, Forbes says:

 "The concept of chakras is an ancient one.
 Originating in India, chakras were first mentioned in the Vedas, ancient yogic and spiritual texts, between 500 and 1500 BCE (though some Indian scholars believe the system can be traced back even further).
 The chakra system is closely linked to the practice and teachings of both yoga and Ayurveda, an ancient traditional medicine system."